masonfmatthews/rails_assignments/projects/health_tracker/README.md

 ## Description

-As a team, build a Rails application to store information on daily weight, daily steps taken, calories consumed, and exercises performed.
+Build a Rails application to store information on your weight (measured once per day), daily steps taken, calories consumed, and exercises performed.

 ## Objectives

-### Learning Objectives

 After completing this assignment, you should...

 * Understand basic MVC architecture
 * Understand basic SQL data table design
+* Understand workflow design
 * Understand basic Rails file conventions
-* Understand how test-driven development extends to Rails models
+* Understand how test-driven development extends to the Rails structure
 * Understand that smaller amounts of working code are more valuable than vast amounts of unfinished code

-### Performance Objectives

 After completing this assignment, you be should able to effectively...

 * Set up a github organization.
 * Create a new Rails application.
 * Create multiple data tables for use in the same application.
-* Manually create simple routes.
+* Create simple routes.
 * Create simple model validations.
 * As a team, use multiple branches to perform separate work, then merge work together.

-## Details

-### Deliverables
+## Deliverables

-* **A github organization.** Create an organization in github to represent your team for this project.
-Give all team members full rights.
+* **A GitHub organization.** Create an organization in GitHub to represent your team for this project.
-* **A Repository.** Fork this repository to your own github organization's account.
-In just this case, your repository should have multiple branches (that is, don't delete them after merging).
+* **A Repository.** Create a new repository.
+In the end, your repository should have multiple branches (that is, don't delete them after merging).
-* **A README.** Wipe out this README and write your own.
+* **A README.**
-* **A Working Rails App.**
+* **A working Rails app on Heroku.**
+* **A test suite.** Build your application using TDD.
+Your test suite must include unit tests, controller tests, and at least two integration tests.
+* **An ERD.** Create a database diagram in Lucidchart (or a similar tool).
+* **A Workflow diagram.**  Any format is fine, including paper.

 ## Normal Mode